 If you position these three areas with the triangle in mind, it helps keep the fridge and oven separated and creates a nice traffic flow throughout your kitchen.

-Maintaining somewhere between 15 and 18 inches of counter space between your oven and other major appliances like a refrigerator is a good rule of thumb.
+You should maintain 15 to 18 inches of counter space between your oven and other major appliances like a refrigerator.